-Going ahead with some modern browser-side rendered frontend development (e.g. React) you may very quickly face the following issue: splitting your project into frontend and backend solutions, you’ll very likely end up in facing CORS errors during development.
+Going ahead with some modern browser-side rendered frontend development you may very quickly face the following issue: splitting your project into frontend and backend solutions, you’ll very likely end up in facing CORS errors during development.
 Let’s have a closer look on that…

-Local dev situation
+Local development situation

 Let’s assume you are developing a frontend and a backend service belonging together.
 It’s a good practice to have those two projects separated to decouple development, deployment, patching etc.